 However, modeling route choices is challenging mainly due to the complex structure of networks.

-method to learn behavior from raw GPS trajectories with measurement uncertainty,
+Our achievements include the developments of model in extraordinary networks [1], method to learn behavior from raw GPS trajectories with measurement uncertainty [2],

-and algorithms to capture positive network attributes within a link-based framework.
+algorithms to capture positive network attributes within a link-based framework [3], and simultaneous modeling global and local routing mechanisms [4].

 The proposed method is applicable not only to car networks but also to pedestrian networks, where agents' behavior is more uncertain and are affected by street attractiveness.